Controversies surrounding Mortal Kombat: Advertisement censorship

 Mortal Kombats advertisements received criticism as well.
-In 1993, Senator Lieberman, referencing one of Sega's television commercials for the game, argued that the ad itself too promoted violence.
+In 1993, Senator Lieberman, referencing one of Sega's television commercials for the game, argued that the ad itself promoted violence.
 Some advertisements were subjected to censorship.
 The 2011 edition of Guinness World Records Gamer's Edition awarded the Mortal Kombat series the world record for the earliest video game poster to be censored: "On April 22, 2003, Britain's Advertising Standards Authority (ASA) took the then unprecedented step of condemning the poster campaign promoting Mortal Kombat: Deadly Alliance."
 The ASA claimed that the poster, showing a hoodie with a bloodstained hand, was "irresponsible" and "condoned violence"; the poster was removed.
 Blood on the Carpet, a TV commercial for 2005's Mortal Kombat: Shaolin Monks created by London-based company Maverick Media, was also targeted by the ASA as "condoning and glorifying violence".